gro-intelligence/api-client/docs/index.rst

 With the Gro API Client, you have the power to:

-* Access to tens of millions of data series and trillions of data points.
+* Access tens of millions of data series and trillions of data points.
 * Build your own predictive models.
 * Integrate Gro data with your own to develop highly customized forecasts.
 * Launch conversational interfaces — chatbot, Alexa skills.